saniasiddiqui231/Design-Dreams-Game/README.md

 To help Ivy fix her house, players must earn points by solving various engaging and challenging puzzles.
 These puzzles include:

-- **Wordle**: Test your vocabulary and deduction skills by guessing the correct word within a limited number of attempts.
+- **Wordle Wizardry**: Test your vocabulary and deduction skills by guessing the correct word within a limited number of attempts.
 Each successful word guessed earns points that can be used to repair and upgrade different parts of Ivy's home.

-- **Match Game**: Combine strategy and quick thinking to match three or more identical items in a row.
+- **Match Magic**: Combine strategy and quick thinking to match three or more identical items in a row.
 Completing these puzzles rewards players with points and special bonuses to speed up Ivy's home improvement project.

 ### Home Decoration